What It's Like To Date After Breast Cancer

 As much as I love sharing my dating stories, there are a lot of experiences that I haven't had.
-That's why, as part of It’s Not You, I'll be talking to people with a broad range of experiences to see how things are different — and how they're the same.
+That's why I'll be talking to people with a broad range of experiences to see how things are different — and how they're the same.
 Of course, these individuals don’t speak for entire demographics, but they do provide some insight into the nuances of the very human search for love and connection.

 Tell me about yourself.